Friday, August 26, 2011

 CNN also reported that Major General Pak Rim-Su, who leads North Korean forces along the tense border with the South, told Richardson that North Korea had recovered the remains of several hundred US servicemen killed during the 1950-1953 Korean War and offered to help secure their return to the United States.

 Gov. Richardson was supposed to catch a flight from North Korea to Beijing earlier today (yesterday in North Korea) on his way back to New Mexico, but People's Daily is reporting that the flight was canceled due to heavy fog.
 CNN's Wolf Blitzer, who traveled with the governor to North Korea, said, "I've never seen such thick fog; and everyone who witnessed it, including our North Korean handlers, said it was the worst fog they'd ever been in."
-Gov. Richardson got on a later flight (the next day, 12/21 in Korea) and is now in Beijing.
+Gov. Richardson got on a (the next day, 12/21 in Korea) and is now in Beijing.

 As for the extra night in Pyongyang, Blitzer had this to say: